franalgaba/shefcraft/README.md

 ### Start Ape Starknet consol - on Starknet local network

-Start a local starknet network and interacte with the network to manage account, contract and interact with contract.
+Start a local starknet network and interact with the network to manage account, contract and interact with contract.

 ```bash
 ape console --network starknet:local